soarodrigo0/ebook2audiobook/README.md

 NOTE: in gradio/gui mode, to cancel a running conversion, just click on the [X] from the ebook upload component.

 ### Using Docker
-You can also use Docker to run the eBook to Audiobook converter.
-This method ensures consistency across different environments and simplifies setup.

 #### Docker GPU Options